 How do I apply?

-We will email you to confirm your bursary amount after you have received your A Level results and ask you how you wish to receive your Imperial Bursary and your bank details in order for us to pay you before you Register at College.
+We will email you to confirm your bursary amount after you have received your A Level results and ask you how you wish to receive your Imperial Bursary.
+We will also request evidence of your estranged status and your bank details in order for us to pay you before you Register at College.